 "It will be beneficial for residents to place their material in some kind of order so that they can drive up to the different stations we've set up and drop off the material, then drive to the next one," he said.
-"That gives us the ability to keep traffic moving in an orderly and trouble-free fashion.
+"That gives us the ability to keep traffic moving in an orderly fashion."

-Staff personnel will be available to help, but residents should keep their safety and the safety of Town personnel in mind.
-Items should not be heavier than can be easily handled by two people.
+Staff personnel will be available to help, but items should not be heavier than can be easily handled by two people.